 Address: Jalan Dato Tahwil Azar, 30300 Ipoh

-Explore Sunway’s Lost World of Tambun
+Have A Fun Day At Sunway’s Lost World Of Tambun

 Any Ipoh attraction blog that doesn’t mention Sunway’s Lost World of Tambun is incomplete!
 This theme park is an Ipoh must visit location, especially for travellers with kids to entertain.
-It features six different themed areas, including a water park, a petting zoo, wildlife viewing areas, and more.
+It features six different themed areas including a water park, a petting zoo, wildlife viewing areas and more.

 Wondering what to do at night in Ipoh?
 At Lost World of Tambun, the fun doesn’t stop when the sun goes down.
 In addition to enjoying the theme park during the day, this is also somewhere to consider if you are looking for places to visit in Ipoh at night.